 - Surprisingly Realistic Outcome: As Will Wharton is dead by the time Paul learns of John's innocence, there's no actual way they can prove the fact, and even if Paul himself goes up to say that he "saw" the vision proving the crime, it won't hold up in the court.

 - Survival Mantra: "Heaven...
 Heaven...
 I'm in heaven..."

-- Who Wants to Live Forever?: Paul ends up outliving all his family because he receives part of the life force of the death row inmate John's healing power.
+- Who Wants to Live Forever?: Paul ends up outliving all his family and friends because he receives part of the life force of the death row-inmate John's healing power.
 He believes this is punishment from God for executing John.
 As a result he's very much alive in the present day and in fairly good health despite being over 100 years old.
-He's not immortal, though.
-Death will catch up to him eventually, but not for a very, very long time as seen with the mouse Mr. Jingles, who is at least 64 years old.
+As he concedes remorsefully, though, he's not immortal; death will catch up to him eventually, but not for a very, very long time as seen with the mouse Mr. Jingles, who is at least 64 years old.
 And just for the record, mice normally only live less than four years.
-You do the math.
+Do the math.

 - Working on the Chain Gang: Seen right at the beginning of the movie.

 - Would Hurt a Child: Wild Bill would rape and murder two, actually.